Home >

 My humble recording gear:

 - (2) AKG C-414 mics - These are my workhorses.
-All vocals and guitars are done through these.
+Most vocals and guitars are done through these.

 - (1) Sennheiser MD-421 II mic - Used for snare and guitar amp.